 This course surveys behaviorally based therapeutic applications to reduce maladaptive behaviors in children and adults that have been empirically supported.
 The course also introduces students to the procedures for selecting and implementing behaviorally based therapeutic interventions and techniques that are used with children and adults in home or clinic-based treatment settings, schools, business and industry, and other community settings.
-Prerequisite: ABA 6233.
+Prerequisite: ABA 6223.
 Co- requisite: ABA 6333 or permission of the instructor.
-Spring Term.
+Spring Term 1.

 6323.
-Behavior Assessment.
+Research Methods.

-This course introduces the student to the tactics for measuring behavior and behavioral products, graphing and interpreting data, and designing function-based change procedures within the framework of single subject experimental designs that allow for conclusions about the impact of interventions and maintaining the accountability of the behavior analyst.
+This course introduces the student to the tactics for measuring behavior and behavioral products, graphing and interpreting data, and designing/delivering behavior change procedures within the framework of single subject experimental designs that allow for conclusions about the impact of interventions and maintaining the accountability of the behavior analyst.
 Prerequisite: ABA 6313.
-Co-requisite: ABA 6333 or permission of the instructor.
-Spring Term.
+Corequisite: 6333 or permission of instructor.
+Spring Term 2.